 - The act fails to protect and uphold human rights; this can be witnessed in the case of alleged custodial rape and killings of the Thangjam Manorama by the Assam rifles in 2004.
-The act reinforces a militarised approach to security which has proved to be not only inefficient but, also counterproductive in tackling security challenges.
+The act reinforces a militarized approach to security which has proved to be not only inefficient but, also counterproductive in tackling security challenges.

 - The absolute authority vested in the armed forces to shoot on sight based on mere suspicion and for an offence as basic as violating an order.
-The power to shoot on sight violates the fundamental right to life, making the soldier on ground the judge of value of different lives and people the mere subjects of an officer’s discretion.
+The power to shoot on sight violates the fundamental right to life, making the soldier on the ground the judge of the value of different lives and people the mere subjects of an officer’s discretion.

 - The power of arbitrary arrest and detention given to the armed forces goes against the fundamental right vested in Article 22, which provides safeguards on the preventive and punitive detentions.
 The Supreme Court has clearly stated that the person arrested has to be submitted to the court within 24hrs of the FIR.
 But, these conditions have clearly been ignored.

 - The greatest outrage against AFSPA is due to the immunity given to the armed forces.
-No prosecution, suit or other legal proceeding shall be instituted except with the previous sanction of the central government.
+No prosecution, suit or another legal proceeding shall be instituted except with the previous sanction of the central government.
 This immunity which protects guards and also facilitates the armed forces to take unwarranted decisions at times is clearly questionable.